-Advantages of Provisioning MES Functionality as a Component of an ERP System
+Advantages of Provisioning Functionality as a Component of an ERP System

-Advantages of Connecting an MES-Specific Product with Other Business Management Software
+Advantages of Connecting With Other Business Management Software

 The pace of technological change in MES software market is rapid.
 Customer appetite for improvements in MES functionality and fierce competition among developers vying to supply product differentiators have ensured that MES programs are some of the most cutting-edge products on the market.
 It’s no surprise then that MES software options have embraced some of the leading technology trends, including the Internet of Things (IoT), artificial intelligence (AI), and cloud computing.